 6. Hands off!

 A crucial step is to ensure that marketing has the definite power to create and decide the content of your campaign.
 Keep others away.
-Too many cooks spoil the broth.
+Too many chefs make a weak broth.

 7. What will haters say?